U.S. Attorney Slams Philadelphia DA Over 'Culture Of Disrespect For Law Enforcement'

 In a statement to NPR, Krasner said he was surprised McSwain "would seek to detract from the great collaborative work of law enforcement," saying McSwain was acting "for his own political agenda and personal gain."

 After Krasner's first year in office in 2018, overall violent crime dropped about 5% from the previous year, according to figures from the Philadelphia Police Department.
 But city statistics show that homicides did rise 12% from 315 in 2017 to 353 in 2018.
-Police officials blamed the opioid crisis for fueling the surge in murders.
+Police officials blamed the opioid crisis for fueling the surge in killings.

 Nonetheless, the police standoff in North Philadelphia this week that was captured live on national television renewed the fight between McSwain and Krasner.